Otto Mears

-Otto Mears (May 3, 1840 – June 24, 1931) was a famous Colorado railroad builder and entrepreneur who played a major role in the early development of southwestern Colorado.
+Otto Mears (May 3, 1840 – June 24, 1931) was a Colorado railroad builder and entrepreneur who played a major role in the early development of southwestern Colorado.

 Mears was known as the "Pathfinder of the San Juans" because of his road and railroad building projects through Colorado's San Juan Mountains in the late 19th century.
 He built hundreds of miles of toll roads in the rough terrain of the young state of Colorado, notably the Million Dollar Highway over Red Mountain Pass, connecting Silverton to Ouray.

 Early life

-Mears was born on May 3, 1840, to an English father and native mother in Courland, Latvia, then a possession of the Russian Empire.
+Mears was born on May 3, 1840, to an English-Jewish father and a Russian-Jewish mother from Courland, Latvia, then a possession of the Russian Empire.
 He was orphaned when he was less than four years old and was sent to live with an uncle, who soon sent him to live with another uncle in England, although Mears spoke no English.
 A year later, he was sent to live with a relative in New York City.
-Mears lived there until he was fifteen, when he was sent to live with an uncle in San Francisco; however, unbeknownst to Mears and his relatives, the man had recently decamped to Australia.
+Mears lived there until he was fifteen, when he was sent to live with an uncle in San Francisco; however, the man had recently decamped to Australia unbeknownst to Mears and his relatives.
 Mears arrived and found himself homeless, but he had befriended the owner of a local rooming house during the journey by ship from Panama, and she and her husband took him in.
 Mears continued trying to find his uncle, only to learn months later that the man had left the country before his arrival.

 The San Francisco economy was booming due to the California Gold Rush, and Mears found work milking cows and serving as a clerk and a teamster.
 In 1859, Mears left the city to seek gold himself, working in Placerville, California, and the Comstock Lode in Virginia City, Nevada.
 Mears then served in the 1st California Infantry Regiment during the American Civil War, fighting a Navajo uprising under the leadership of Kit Carson.
 After mustering out in August 1864 in the Mesilla Valley in New Mexico, Mears moved to Santa Fe, where he first worked at the Elsberg & Amberg mercantile store as a clerk; impressed with the young man's work ethic, the owners of rival retailer Staab Brothers hired him as a manager.